 As a relatively small high school d.tech became unable to accommodate the exponential increase in requests for Open Houses and shadow visits.
 To maintain an equitable enrollment system, we encourage prospective families to view Virtual Open House information below, and register for the lottery between January - February 2019.
 The Registration form will be posted on this page.
 Students who receive an offer in the March lottery will be invited to ‘A Day in the Life of d.tech” and families will be able to tour.
 We have received feedback that holding the visits close to the decision deadline is very helpful.

 VIRTUAL OPEN HOUSE

-Over the next month, we will add video to create a virtual Open House for prospective families.
-We begin with ‘Destination Education - Innovative Schools’ a documentary by the Futura Film Channel, 2018’
+Over the next month, we will add more videos to our ‘virtual Open House’ for prospective families.
+We begin with

 JAN-FEB REGISTRATION & MARCH LOTTERY